ORNL/kelvin/README.md

 $ make
 ```

-Where $PARSERS_ROOT_DIR and $MFEM_ROOT_DIR are the locations of the Parsers and MFEM installation directories.
+where $PARSERS_ROOT_DIR and $MFEM_ROOT_DIR are the locations of the Parsers and MFEM installation directories.
 Both directories are the installation directories, not the build or source directories.
 The following is an example for a user name bob:

 ```bash
 $ cmake ../ -DPARSERS_DIR=/home/bob/parsers-install -DMFEM_DIR=/home/bob/mfem-install